tkareine/MiniFuture/README.md

   return promise
 }

-/* Initiate a background job for parsing data as HTML document, finding
+/* Parse data as HTML document, finding specific contents from it with an
- * specific contents from it with XPath query.
-We immediately return async
+ * XPath query.
+We return a completed Future as the handle to the result.
+If
- * kind of Future as a handle to the job.
-If we can parse the data as HTML
+ * we can parse the data as an HTML document and the query succeeds, we return
- * document and find the contents for the query, we complete the Future with
- * the contents, a success value.
-Otherwise, we complete the Future with
+ * a successful Future with the query result.
+Otherwise, we return failed
+ * Future describing the error.
- * failure.
+ *
+ * Because this function gets called inside `Future#flatMap`, it's run in
+ * backround in a queue worker thread.
  */
 func readXPathFromHTML(xpath: String, data: NSData) -> Future<HTMLNode> {
-  return Future.async {
   var err: NSError?

   if let doc = HTMLDocument.readDataAsUTF8(data, error: &err) {
     if let node = doc.rootHTMLNode(&err) {
       if let found = node.nodeForXPath(xpath, error: &err) {
-          return Success(found)
+        return Future.succeeded(found)
       }
     }
   }

   if let e = err {
-      return Failure("failed parsing HTML: \(e)")
-    } else {
+    return Future.failed("failed parsing HTML: \(e)") } else {
-      return Failure("unknown error at parsing HTML")
+    return Future.failed("unknown error at parsing HTML") }
-    }
-  }
 }